 Bahia Resort Hotel

-Hotel wedding venues aren’t typically thought of as unique, but this space in San Diego is one of the most breathtaking venues we’ve seen.
+Hotel wedding venues aren’t typically thought of as unique, but this San Diego wedding venue is one of the most breathtaking spaces we’ve seen.
 There are two outdoor ceremony sites—a beach and a garden gazebo, and numerous indoor ballrooms for receptions.
 However, the real draw here are the Victorian-era sternwheeler boats where you can host a reception your guests will never forget.
 The William D. Evans sternwheeler can accommodate 125 guests for a reception and has an incredible stained glass ceiling, plus amazing views of the city from the deck.

 Learn more about the Bahia Resort Hotel »